JeanBaptiste02/Image-Steganography/README.md

 # PROJET_de_Jean_Sri
-This is a projet, owned by Jean, which is being developped by CY University student on the concept of the Image Steganography
+This is a projet, owned by Jean ans collaborated by Sriguru, which is being developped by CY University student on the concept of the Image Steganography

 This project will hide a text, considered as secret, inside any kind of image (.png, .jgp, .jpeg). this project will work by encoding and decoding